dankrusi/WindowsVirtualDesktopHelper/README.md

 ### Why is the app based on the older .NET 4.5?

 The idea is to make the app as easy and lightweight to run as possible.
 Most systems have some version of .NET installed, thus we use a low version to cover as many users as possible.
-Ideally the app would be coded in C++ Win32, but